johnnywycliffe/Glittershard/Docs/Technical Manual.md

 ----------------------
 Magic allows someone to do great feats even without working out daily.
 There are three schools of magic containing five sub-schools each.

 Magical stamina is how many spells can be fired off before resting.
 Additional spells can be cast, but once the magical stamina is exhausted, casting a spell takes away a hit point per tier of spell.
-Magical stamina replentishes at a rate of 1 point every short rest.
+Magical stamina replenishes at a rate of 1 point every short rest.

+Instead of magical stamina, 1 magical component can be used.
+This component is consumed.

+Magical stamina / component consumption rate is based on tier of magic.

 ### Light Magic
 Light magic is the study of the basic forces.
 Elemental magics Air, Earth, Water, Health and Nature.
 These are cleansing forces, the ones rumored to create the world and all it's splendor by the gods.